What are Truffles?

 The Summer Truffle (Tuber aestivum) is the commonest species in Europe.
 The skin is black in colour with pronounced pyramid-shaped warts.
 When cut in half, they have a white marbling on a pale cream to light brown background.
 Their season is May to August, though we would not recommend them early in the season when the flesh is light and aroma and flavour are minimal.
 They improve as the season goes on and the flesh darkens.
-The flavour, described as nutty-tasting, and aroma are more subtle than the well known varieties but can still command prices of several hundred pounds per kilogram.
+The flavour, described as nutty-tasting, and aroma are more subtle than the well-known varieties but can still command prices of several hundred pounds per kilogram.

 The Autumn or Burgundy Truffle (Tuber uncinatum) is a very close cousin to the Summer Truffle with similar size, shape and colour.
 It is found in many parts of Europe and is highly prized.
-They ripen later in the year from August to January or February.
-When ripe, it has a darker brown, marbled flesh.
-The aroma and taste are much stronger than their Summer counterparts.
-They command higher prices.
+They ripen from September to January or February.
+When ripe, they have a darker brown, marbled flesh and their aroma and taste are much stronger than their Summer counterparts meaning they command higher prices.

 To buy sustainably harvested, fresh English Autumn truffles click here.